Herberts Cukurs: Fall of Nazi Germany and Cukurs' flight to Brazil (1944–1945)

+Assassination in Uruguay by Israeli agents (1965)

-Cukurs was assassinated by Nazi hunting Mossad agents, who persuaded him to travel to Uruguay under the pretense of starting an aviation business, after it was learned that he would not stand trial for his participation in the Holocaust.
+After it was learned that he would not stand trial for his participation in the Holocaust, Cukurs was assassinated by Nazi-hunting Mossad agents, who persuaded him to travel to Uruguay under the pretense of starting an aviation business.
 An acquaintance named "Anton Künzle", in reality the disguised Mossad agent Yaakov Meidad who had taken part in the capture of Adolf Eichmann in Argentina in 1960, cabled Cukurs from Montevideo.
 He was invited to a house in a remote suburb of the city that had just been rented by a man from Vienna.
 Inside, he was ambushed by a group of men.

-Cukurs fought back aggresively against his attackers.
-At one point, Cukurs bit the finger of one of the hitmen so hard it was nearly severed.
-Ultimately, however, Cukurs was overwhelmed.
+Cukurs fought back against his attackers, and bit the finger of one of the hitmen so hard it was nearly severed.
+Ultimately, Cukurs was overwhelmed.
 He was subdued after one of the men hit him in the head with a hammer.
-Now helpless, Cukurs started pleading with the men to let him speak before they did anything else.
-He got no response, and was promptly shot in the head twice with a suppressed automatic pistol, killing him instantly.
+Now helpless, Cukurs started pleading with the men to let him speak (yelling "Lass mich sprechen!") before they did anything else.
+He received no response and was promptly shot in the head twice with a suppressed automatic pistol, killing him instantly.
 His body, found in a trunk on 6 March, had several gunshot wounds elsewhere, and his skull was shattered.
 Next to his body, several documents were left pertaining to his involvement in the murder of Jews in the Riga Ghetto.

 Media outlets in South America and Germany received a note stating:

 The note was initially dismissed as a prank, but then police were notified and the body was discovered.

-One of the main motives of Cukurs's assassination was to deter West Germany from allowing the statute of limitations to expire on Nazi war crimes.

-Legacy and controversy
+Legacy

+Attempted exoneration by right-wing Latvian nationalists

-American-born Israeli historian and Nazi hunter Efraim Zuroff has pointed out that the fact that Cukurs was not prosecuted has allowed for what he believes are "attempts by right-wing nationalists and his family to totally exonerate Cukurs and by other Latvians to question or diminish his individual culpability" and "to restore him to hero status in Latvia and whitewash his massive guilt".
+The American-born Israeli historian and Nazi hunter Efraim Zuroff has pointed out that the fact Cukurs was not prosecuted has allowed for, what he believes, are "attempts by right-wing nationalists and his family to totally exonerate Cukurs and by other Latvians to question or diminish his individual culpability" and "to restore him to hero status in Latvia and whitewash his massive guilt".

 In 2004, postal envelopes with the image of Cukurs were issued and distributed by National Power Unity, a far-right nationalist political party in Latvia.
 The act was condemned by Yad Vashem, as well as Minister of Foreign Affairs of Latvia Artis Pabriks who said that "those who produced such envelopes in Latvia evidently do not understand the tragic history of World War II in Latvia or in Europe".
 The Ministry of Foreign Affairs stated that Cukurs was "guilty of war crimes", and that he "took part in the activities of the notorious Arajs Kommando, which participated in the Holocaust and was responsible for the killing of innocent civilians.
 The General Prosecutor's Office of Latvia has twice rejected the exoneration of Herberts Cukurs".